SheilaRT/Azure-Alphant/README.md

 # Troubleshooting

 ### Why is the extension loading slow?
 The Unicode Standard contains quite a few characters.
 In order to make it possible for you to search through every possible character, glyph, and symbol (including emojis), every assigned codepoint must be added to the Azure Alphant database.
 The slow loading you are experiencing is likely due to the sheer amount of raw data your browser must process in order to display them all.
+Generally, the CJK and Supplementary Private Use Areas will take the longest to load, as they contain the largest number of codepoints.

 ### What about all those missing codepoints?
 Some codepoints are omitted because they have not been assigned a character yet.
 As Unicode updates, some of these will be filled in with newly assigned characters.